yuja/jj/docs/FAQ.md

 @  lnvvtrzo jjfan@example.org 2025-02-28 21:01:10 31a347e0
 │  featureA
 │  -- operation 3cb7392c092c snapshot working copy
-○  lnvvtrzo hidden jjfan@example.org 2025-02-28 21:00:51 b8004ab8
+○  lnvvtrzo/1 hidden jjfan@example.org 2025-02-28 21:00:51 b8004ab8
 │  featureA
 │  -- operation 1280bfaec893 snapshot working copy
-○  lnvvtrzo hidden jjfan@example.org 2025-02-28 20:50:05 e4d831d
+○  lnvvtrzo/2 hidden jjfan@example.org 2025-02-28 20:50:05 e4d831d
    (no description set)
    -- operation 0418a5aa94b5 snapshot working copy
 ```

 Since commit `b800` is hidden, it is considered obsolete and `jj log` (without
-arguments) will not show it, nor can it be accessed by its change ID `lnvvtrzo`.
-However, most `jj` operations work normally on such commits if you refer to them
+arguments) will not show it.
+However, most `jj` operations work normally on
-by their commit ID.
+such commits if you refer to them by their commit ID.
+Hidden commits can also
+be referred to by their change ID, but they require a
+[change offset][glossary_change_offset] to distinguish them (e.g. `b800` can
+also be referred to as `lnv/1`, as shown in the evolog).

 To find out which of these versions is the last time before we started working
 on feature B (the point where we should have created a new change, but failed to